 Asian International Justice Initiative

-The Asian International Justice Initiative focuses on projects and partnerships related to international justice, judicial reform, the rule of law, and human rights in ASEAN and countries throughout the Asia-Pacific region.
+The Asian International Justice Initiative (AIJI) focuses on projects and partnerships related to international justice, judicial reform, the rule of law, and human rights in ASEAN and countries throughout the Asia-Pacific region.
 Over a decade old, AIJI is a collaboration between the East-West Center (EWC) andhe WSD HANDA Center for Human Rights and International Justice at Stanford University (previously known as the Berkeley War Crimes Studies Center).

 AIJI combines the Asia-Pacific regional expertise of the EWC and the transitional justice research and human rights training capabilities of the Handa Center.
 AIJI was formed in recognition of the joint aim of the two centers to foster initiatives that promote standards of excellence in international justice and human rights in the Asia-Pacific region.
 Under the AIJI umbrella, the Handa Center and EWC work in close partnership with regional and country-specific institutions to promote human rights education, understanding, and awareness of internationally recognized fair trial standards, as well as requirements for accountability and the rule of law, especially in international criminal trials and human rights proceedings in national courts.

 AIJI collaborates with a number of university-based centers around the world, including the Royal University of Law and Economics (RULE) and Pannasastra University in Cambodia; Macquarie University in Australia; the University of Zurich Human Rights Center in Switzerland; Universitas Udayana in Indonesia, the University of Munich, the War Crimes Documentation Center at the University of Marburg, and the Konrad Adenauer Foundation in Germany; the Ho Chi Minh City University of Law in Vietnam, and the International Center for Child Rights and Development at the University of Victoria in Canada, as well as with criminal tribunals around the world.